 - The Briefs family (Bulma/Bloomer, Dr. Briefs, Trunks, Bra) who are named after undergarments.

-- Krillin later gives birth to a daughter named Marron.
+- Krillin later has a daughter named Marron.
 Both names are puns on chestnuts.

 - The Namekians (Dende, Nail, Cargo, Moori, Slug), who are all named after snails.